-ACTION RECOMMENDED APPROVED BY BY FARCOM/ORCOM DOCUMENT VERSION TRUSTEE BOARD DOCUMENT VERSION Complete review of Child Safeguarding Policy 19 June 2015 7 July 2015 1/2015 Annual Review 17 June 2016 7 July 2016 2/2016 Annual Review 10 November 2017 (November 2017) 3/2017 Annual Review 15 June 2018 6 July 2018 1/2018 Annual Review 14 June 2019 4 July 2019 1/2019 Annual Review 12 June 2020 6 July 2020 1/2020 Annual Review 11 June 2021 1 July 2021 1/2021 Substantial Review 17 June 2022 7 July 2022 1/2022 Annual Review 8 August 2023 1 September 2023 1/2023 which replaces and supersedes the World Vision UK: Child Protection Safeguarding Policy Procedure 2015.
+ACTION BY FARCOM/ORCOM RECOMMENDED DOCUMENT VERSION APPROVED BY TRUSTEE BOARD DOCUMENT VERSION Complete review of I I 1 Complete review of Child Safeguarding Policy 19 June 2015 7 July 2015 1/2015 Annual Review 17 June 2016 7 July 2016 2/2016 Annual Review 10 November 2017 (November 2017) 3/2017 Annual Review 15 June 2018 6 July 2018 1/2018 Annual Review 14 June 2019 4 July 2019 1/2019 Annual Review 12 June 2020 6 July 2020 1/2020 Annual Review 11 June 2021 1 July 2021 1/2021 Substantial Review 17 June 2022 7 July 2022 1/2022 Annual Review 8 August 2023 1 September 2023 1/2023 Annual Review 2 August 2024 13 September 2024 1/2024 which replaces and supersedes the World Vision UK: Child Protection Safeguarding Policy Procedure 2015.

-Development and Review of this Policy: World Vision UK is responsible for ensuring the development, implementation, and annual review of this Policy, in accordance with England and Wales Charity Commission's Safeguarding Guidance.
+Development and Review of this Policy: World Vision UK is responsible for ensuring the development, implementation, and annual review of this Policy, in accordance with United Kingdom Charity Commission's Safeguarding Guidelines.
 World Vision UK may set stricter requirements in this Policy, as required by local law, best practice, or context.

-WORLD VISION UK SAFEGUARDING POLICY 2023/4
+WORLD VISION UK SAFEGUARDING POLICY 2024

 World Vision UK is a company limited by guarantee and a registered charity in the United Kingdom.
 World Vision UK is part of the World Vision Partnership which works together to bring real hope to children in the world's hardest places.
 World Vision UK fundraises, through Child Sponsorship and other regular and single donations from the UK public, as well as through partnerships and grants.
-Our programmes are child-focussed, bringing sustainable change to places in need of immediate relief as well as partnering with communities looking for long-term development.
+Our programmes, which are all overseas, are child-focused, bringing sustainable change to places in need of immediate relief as well as partnering with communities looking for long-term development.